Sasikumar3096/talkshow-assignment/README.md

   GET Analysis (GET /api/v1/posts/{id}/analysis/): Endpoint that returns the number of words and average word length in a post.

 ## Assumptions & Decisions
+1. Analysis Calcuation: The average world length calucation is done when the api is hit.
+Is for simulating some processing which cant be done in the background.
+2. Using ORM instead of SQL queries.
+Different databases have different dialects.
+Hence, making use of a ORM to make the application database agnostic